CharlesCarley/BinTools/Readme.md

 ### Goals
-- To create an abstract interface to load both ELF, and PE. ([skBinaryFile](https://github.com/CharlesCarley/BinTools/blob/master/Source/skBinaryFile.h))
+- Create an interface to load both ELF and PE files. ([skBinaryFile](https://github.com/CharlesCarley/BinTools/blob/master/Source/skBinaryFile.h))
 - Use [capstone](http://www.capstone-engine.org/) to disassemble the code extracted from the binary.
 - Convert/extract more relevant information.
-- Make it completely cross platform and dependency free.
+- Make the file library completely cross-platform and dependency-free.
 - Keep the BinaryFile library simple and separate from any tools/tests written with it.